vikiboss/movo/README.md

 **Changes in this fork**

 - fix sent messages count bug.
-- fix device params (`subid` and etc.) to improve login success rate.
+- upgrade device `subid` & `version` to improve login success rate.
 - support `qidian` (企点) protocol（identifier is `Platform.qidian` or `6`）.
 - support big emotion (lottie emotion or super emotion).
 - support thumb up to strangers (no need to add friend any more).